 In the 1970s, he prescribed a diet to his patients that eliminated certain ingredients that produced a reaction for them.

-The diet was free of salicylates, which are compounds found in many foods, medications and food additives.
+The diet was free of salicylates, which are compounds found in many foods, medications, and food additives.

 While on the diet, some of Feingold’s patients noted an improvement in their behavioral problems.

 Soon after, Feingold started recruiting children diagnosed with hyperactivity for dietary experiments.
-He claimed that 30–50% of them improved on the diet (67).
+He claimed that 30–50% of them improved on the diet (68).

 Although reviews concluded the Feingold diet was not an effective intervention for hyperactivity, it stimulated further research into the effects of food and additive elimination on ADHD (

 After the Feingold diet was no longer considered effective, researchers narrowed their focus to look at artificial food colors (AFCs) and preservatives.

 AFCs may affect behavior in children, although some say the evidence is not strong enough.
 However, the FDA and the EU require food labels to list additives.

 Soft drinks have been linked to increased hyperactivity, and low blood sugar is also common in those with ADHD (

 Theoretically, it’s more likely that sugar causes inattention, rather than hyperactivity, as blood sugar imbalances can cause attention levels to drop.

 Sugar and artificial sweeteners have not been shown to directly affect ADHD.
 However, they may have indirect effects.

-The Few Foods Elimination DietThe Few Foods Elimination Diet is a method that tests how people with ADHD respond to foods.
+The Few Foods Elimination Diet is a method that tests how people with ADHD respond to foods.
 Here’s how it works:

-- Reintroduction: Foods suspected of causing adverse effects are reintroduced every 3–7 days.
+- Reintroduction.
+Foods suspected of causing adverse effects are reintroduced every 3–7 days.
 If symptoms return, the food is identified as “sensitizing.”

 The reason why this diet works for some children and not others is unknown.

 The Few Foods Elimination Diet is a diagnostic tool to rule out problems with food.
 All studies have found a favorable effect in a subgroup of children, usually more than half.

 Research on the effects of food on ADHD symptoms is far from conclusive.

-Yet the studies mentioned here suggest that diet can have powerful effects on behavior.
+Yet, the studies mentioned here suggest that diet can have powerful effects on behavior.